Battle of Blue Waters

-The Battle of Blue Waters (Note: Mūšis prie Mėlynųjų Vandenų; Бітва на Сініх Водах; Битва на Синіх Водах.) was fought at some time in the autumn of 1362 or 1363 on the banks of the Syniukha River, a left tributary of the Southern Bug, between the armies of the Grand Duchy of Lithuania and the Golden Horde.
-The Lithuanians won a decisive victory and finalized their conquest of the Principality of Kiev.
+The Battle of Blue Waters (Note: Mūšis prie Mėlynųjų Vandenų; Бітва на Сініх Водах; Битва на Синіх Водах; Bătălia de la Apele Albastre.) was fought at some time in the autumn of 1362 or 1363 on the banks of the Syniukha River, a left tributary of the Southern Bug, between the armies of the Grand Duchy of Lithuania and Principality of Moldavia against the Golden Horde.
+The Lithuanians won a decisive victory and finalized their conquest of the Principality of Kiev, while the Moldavians managed to end their dependence on the Golden Horde.

 Background

 Map of the Grand Duchy of Lithuania, at its greatest extent from the 13th to 15th centuries.

 After the death of its ruler Berdi Beg Khan in 1359 the Golden Horde experienced a series of succession disputes and wars that lasted two decades (1359–81).
 The Horde began fracturing into separate districts (ulus).
 Taking advantage of internal disorder within the Horde, Grand Duke Algirdas of Lithuania organized a campaign into Tatar lands.
-He aimed to secure and expand southern territories of the Grand Duchy of Lithuania, particularly the Principality of Kiev.
+He aimed to secure and expand the southern territories of the Grand Duchy of Lithuania, particularly the Principality of Kiev.
 Kiev had already come under semi-Lithuanian control after the Battle on the Irpin River in early 1320s, but still paid tribute to the Horde.

 Battle

-In 1362 or 1363, Algirdas marched between lower Dnieper and Southern Bug.
-First, Algirdas captured remaining territories of the Principality of Chernigov – the bulk of the territory, including the capital in Bryansk, fell under Lithuanian control around 1357–1358.
-The Lithuanians then attacked Korshev (Коршов), an unidentified fortress located in the upper reaches of the Bystraya Sosna River, tributary of the Don River.
+In 1362 or 1363, Algirdas marched between the lower Dnieper and the Southern Bug.
+First, Algirdas captured the remaining territories of the Principality of Chernigov – the bulk of the territory, including the capital in Bryansk, fell under Lithuanian control around 1357–1358.
+The Lithuanians then attacked Korshev (Коршов), an unidentified fortress located in the upper reaches of the Bystraya Sosna River, a tributary of the Don River.
 It is believed that Algirdas further conquered territories of the former Principality of Pereyaslavl.
 The area belonged to Crimean ulus which was engaged in a campaign against New Sarai and could not organize effective resistance.
 In autumn, the Lithuanian army moved west and crossed the Dnieper River towards Podolia.
 Three Tatar beys of Podolia gathered an army to resist the invasion.
 It is believed that the armies met at present-day Torhovytsia (Торговиці).
 At the time the town was known as Yabgu in Turkic, or viceroy, regent town, and Sinie Vody in Russian, or Blue Waters.

 A short description of the battle survives only from late and not very reliable work of Maciej Stryjkowski, published in 1582.
 According to Stryjkowski, Algirdas organized his army into six groups and arranged them in a half circle.
 The Tatars started the battle by hurling arrows into the sides of the Lithuanian formation.
 Such attacks had little effect and the Lithuanians and Ruthenians, armed with spears and swords, moved forward and broke the front lines of the Tatar army.
-Sons of Karijotas with units from Naugardukas attacked Tatar flanks with crossbows.
+Sons of Karijotas with units from Novogrudok attacked Tatar flanks with crossbows.
 The Tatars could not maintain their formation and broke into a disorganized retreat.
 Algirdas achieved a decisive victory.